 Norway extends coronavirus restrictions until April 13

-Norway on Tuesday extended restrictions on a range of public and private institutions due to the coronavirus pandemic until April 13, including the closure of schools and nurseries.
+Norway on Tuesday extended curbs on a range of public and private institutions until April 13, including the closure of schools and nurseries, to try to halt the spread of the coronavirus.
 "The measures we have imposed appear to be slowing transmission of the virus, but we need more time to see what effect they are having," Prime Minister Erna Solberg told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)